 Sometimes our little-bit-of-a-celebrity guides Esther and Peter are booked up when you're going to be in Yangshuo — but don't fear!
 We have another favorite, Yuan, who comes recommended by Peter (so you know she'll be great).
 Like Esther and Peter, she'll help you rent a bicycle and show you around, taking you to the best spots for a good price.

-One ILP alumni Jerem T. was able to go back to China a few years after his ILP semester and couldn't book Peter or Ester, but got a hold of Yuan and only had good things to say ("you will LOVE her").
+One ILP alumni Jerem T. was able to go back to China a few years after his ILP semester and got a hold of Yuan and only had good things to say ("you will LOVE her").

 Reach her via WeChat: xmxy070709